(Clubs please note that in all cases the Management Committee’s decision is final)

 (j) Candidates for a seat on the Management Committee must be nominated by their member club.
 In the event of more than ten candidates being nominated, ballot papers shall be prepared and voted upon at the Annual General Meeting, each club to have ten votes.
 No club shall nominate more than one representative for the Management Committee.

-(k)Any vacancies on the management committee shall be advertised to all clubs to ensure that a full management committee exists at all times.
+(k)Any vacancies on the Management Committee shall be advertised to all clubs.

 (l) All decisions of the league shall be by simple majority of the members present.

 (m) Any moneys received by the League Treasurer shall be paid into the League’s account within seven days of receipt.

 (a) All questions of eligibility, qualification of players, interpretation of rules, or any question in

 dispute not provided for in these rules, shall be referred to the Management Committee, whose decision shall be final.